heliossun/ELIP/rebuttal.md

 A2.4 We apprciated your review, I believe most reviews having the same concern about our limited evaluation.
 Thanks to reviewer 5LZY, we asses the effectiveness of our method in addressing a broader range of intricate out-of-distribution (OOD) cases, we adhered [1] and created various sets of perturbed images and texts.

 In the first experiment, we selected three distinct **OOD-image** settings as highlighted in [1].
-We randomly choose one kind of perturbation from three categories (Blur: zoom, Weather: snow, Digital: JPEG).
+We randomly choose one perturbation from three categories (Blur: zoom, Weather: snow, Digital: JPEG), respectively.
 Our analysis encompasses results averaged across five perturbation levels.
-Presented below are the performance comparisons for Image-Text Retrieval between ELIP and baseline models on the MS-COCO dataset.
+Presented below are the performance comparisons for Image-Text Retrieval between ELIP and baseline models on the **MS-COCO** dataset.

 | Image Retrieval |      |           |      |      |      |      |      |      |      |
 |-----------------|------|-----------|------|------|------|------|------|------|------|